alephmembeth/alephmembeth.github.io/index.md

       <dd>Organizing the Generation, Evaluation & Metrics Workshops <a href="https://gem-benchmark.com/workshop">GEM 2021 & GEM 2022 </a>.
 I was also the co-organizer of the wisdom-of-researchers collaboration <a href="https://arxiv.org/pdf/2112.02721.pdf">NL-Augmenter</a> </dd>
    <dt>Mentoring/Speaking:</dt>
       <dd> Mentored 5 graduate students on efficient variants of GNNs at the <a href="https://www.logml.ai/people/mentor22/kaustubh">London Geometry & Machine Learning Summer School, 2022</a> </dd>
-      <dd> Was speaker & Guest of Honour at VIT's <a href="https://vit.edu.in/images/newsletters/it/INFT_Newsletter_July%202021.pdf">ICAITR 2021</a>, Mumbai.
+      <dd> Invited as Speaker & Guest of Honour at VIT's <a href="https://vit.edu.in/images/newsletters/it/INFT_Newsletter_July%202021.pdf">ICAITR 2021</a>, Mumbai.
 Gave a short talk on "NLP in the Past Decade" </dd>
    <dd> Bioinformatics article was featured on-line on Global Medical Discovery [ISSN 1929-8536] as a Key Scientific Article contributing to excellence in biomedical research. </dd>
 </dl>